chef/chef-web-docs/chef_master/source/chef_overview.rst

 .. end_tag

-* **Chef Workstation** is the location where users interact with Chef.
+* **Chef Workstation** is the location where users interact with Chef Infra.
 With Chef Workstation, users can author and test `cookbooks </cookbooks.html>`__ using tools such as `Test Kitchen </kitchen.html>`__ and interact with the Chef Infra Server using the `knife </knife.html>`__ and `chef </ctl_chef.html>`__ command line tools.
-* **Chef Infra Client nodes** are the machines that are managed by Chef.
+* **Chef Infra Client nodes** are the machines that are managed by Chef Infra.
 The Chef Infra Client is installed on each node and is used to configure the node to its desired state.
 * **Chef Infra Server** acts as `a hub for configuration data </server_overview.html>`__.
 Chef Infra Server stores cookbooks, the policies that are applied to nodes, and metadata that describes each registered node that is being managed by Chef.
 Nodes use the Chef Infra Client to ask the Chef Infra Server for configuration details, such as recipes, templates, and file distributions.

-Chef Components
+Chef Infra Components
 =====================================================
-The following diagram shows the relationships between the various elements of Chef, including the nodes, the server, and the workstation.
+The following diagram shows the relationships between the various elements of Chef Infra, including the nodes, the server, and the workstation.
 These elements work together to provide the Chef Infra Client the information and instruction that it needs so that it can do its job.
 As you are reviewing the rest of this topic, use the icons in the tables to refer back to this image.

 .. image:: ../../images/chef_overview.svg
    :width: 600px
    :align: center

-Chef has the following major components:
+Chef Infra has the following major components:

 .. list-table::
    :widths: 100 400